lukaszcz/lukaszcz.github.io/index.md

 Fellowship](https://ec.europa.eu/research/mariecurieactions/actions/postdoctoral-fellowships)
 to move to [Copenhagen](https://di.ku.dk/) and work on an [infinitary rewriting interpretation of coinductive types](https://lmcs.episciences.org/6097).
-Then I spent several years as a researcher at the [Technical University of Dortmund](https://ls14-www.cs.tu-dortmund.de).
+Afterwards, I spent several years as a researcher at the [Technical University of Dortmund](https://ls14-www.cs.tu-dortmund.de).
 Now I work in the industry.